 Patti Poppe is President and Chief Executive Officer of Jackson, Michigan based CMS Energy and its principal subsidiary, Consumers Energy, Michigan’s largest utility and the nation’s fourth largest combination utility.
 Consumers Energy provides electricity and natural gas to 6.7 million of Michigan’s 10 million Lower Peninsula residents.
 She was elected to this position in July 2016.

 Since accepting this position, Poppe has led a fundamental transformation of Consumers Energy onto a path of enhanced environmental stewardship.
 This is most vividly illustrated by the company’s Clean Energy Plan, which features a path to eliminating coal and meeting customers’ electric capacity needs with 90% clean energy resources.
-Patti Poppe will discuss this transformation, and the importance of energy efficiency in building a sustainable energy future.
+Patti Poppe discussed this transformation, and the importance of energy efficiency in building a sustainable energy future.

 Thursday, October 17